Ciena: History

-2000s–present
+Since 2000s

-Following the telecoms crash, Ciena's annual sales decreased from $1.6 billion to approximately $300 million.
-To address the company's challenges, Smith replaced Nettles as the company's CEO in 2001, and Nettles became executive chairman; Ciena was the second largest fiber optic networking equipment producer in the U.S. at the time.
+During the telecoms crash, Ciena's annual sales decreased from $1.6 billion to approximately $300 million.
+To address the company's challenges this presented, Gary Smith replaced Nettles as the company's CEO in 2001, and Nettles became executive chairman.
 The company raised $1.52 billion by selling 11 million shares of stock and $600 million in convertible bonds in 2001.
+Ciena was the second largest fiber optic networking equipment producer in the U.S. at the time.

 While many telecommunications companies experienced downturns during the early 2000s, Ciena's cash influx provided flexibility and allowed the company to expand its product portfolio to include a broader range of advanced networking solutions and other technologies.
-Ciena also completed a series of strategic acquisitions, buying 11 companies between 1997 and early 2004.
-Ciena spent more than $2 billion to purchase five networking technology companies during 2001–2004.
+Ciena also completed a series of strategic acquisitions, buying 11 companies between 1997 and early 2004, spending more than $2 billion to purchase five networking technology companies during 2001 to 2004.

 AT&T, which previously tested select Ciena equipment, signed a supply agreement in 2001.
 In 2002, Ciena reported $361.1 million in sales and a loss of $1.59 billion, and had approximately 3,500 employees.
 The company was the fourth largest producer of fiber optic equipment in the U.S. by 2003.

 In 2003, a federal court jury determined that Corvis Corporation, another fiber optic telecommunications equipment provider established by Huber in 1997, infringed a patent owned by Ciena.

 In 2008, Ciena earned $902 million and reported a profit of $39 million.
 The company earned $653 million and reported a loss of $580 million in 2009; Ciena was generating approximately two-thirds of its revenue in the U.S. at the time.
 Ciena had net losses until 2015, when the company earned $2.4 billion in sales and posted a $12 million profit.
 Ciena's global workforce increased from 4,300 in 2011 to 5,345 by October 2015.
 The company's research and development budget for its Ottawa facilities was approximately $180 million per year, as of 2015.

-Ciena earned $2.8 billion in revenue in 2017, and reported annual sales of approximately $3.09 billion in 2018.
-The company ranked number 770 and number 744 on the Fortune 1000 in 2017 and 2018, respectively.
+Ciena earned $2.8 billion in revenue in 2017, and reported annual sales of approximately $3.09 billion in 2018.It crossed the 4 billion mark by 2024.
+The company ranked number 770 and number 744 on the Fortune 1000 in 2017 and 2018, respectively and ranked 699 in 2024.